johno/naka/readme.md

 Naka uses a minimal redux flow with global state (via `send-action`).
 A lot of time has also been spent on integrating testing and creating a powerful CLI.

+Server side rendering has been supported from the beginning, allowing users without a JS environment to also receive a first class experience.
+Routing is also supported so urls and browser history ensure a consistent and predictable experience.

 #### What does `naka` offer?

 - an ergonomic cli
 - an emphasis on testing
 - a miniscule footprint
+- routing api
+- components
+- event handling
+- 100% js (no jsx or hbs)
 - global state that is easy
 - universal rendering
 - pluggable api